Azure/azure-iot-sdk-java/readme.md

 This folder contains scripts to build and run Java SDK provided proper environmental variables are set, as well as azure pipeline resources used for our gating process

-### /service

-Contains libraries that enable interactions with the IoT Hub service to perform operations such as sending messages to devices and managing the device identity registry.
-Refer to API documentation and samples for more details.

 ## Certificates - Important to know

 For guidance and important information about certificates, please refer to [this blog post](https://techcommunity.microsoft.com/t5/internet-of-things/azure-iot-tls-changes-are-coming-and-why-you-should-care/ba-p/1658456) from the security team.